 “The murder of the unfortunate creature who has been identified as Mary Ann Nicols, bears so strong a resemblance to the two other foul assassinations which have occurred in the same neighbourhood that the police think it likely they were all the work of one individual, or possibly of the same gang of degraded and savage miscreants who blackmail unfortunate women and murder them when their demands for money are denied.”

-The Star suggested that there was one killer, and, soon, other newspapers embraced the same theory that a lone murderer was committing the killings.
+The Star suggested that there was one killer, and soon, other newspapers embraced the same theory that a lone murderer was committing the killings.
 In addition, suspicions that the murderer was a serial killer resulted in three Scotland Yard detectives becoming involved in the investigation.
 They were Detective Inspectors Henry Moore, Walter Andrews, and Frederick Abberline, who was placed in charge of the murders in the area because of his extensive knowledge and experience in the Whitechapel area.

 Soon after his death the sieve-maker left her, and, Annie, who was 5 feet tall with blue eyes and dark brown hair, became depressed.
 To survive she began selling crochet work, antimacassars, and flowers.
 She also sometimes supplemented her income with prostitution.
 Accordingly, on 8 September, because she had no money for lodging, about 1:45am she went into the streets to earn some money.
 One witness, a Mrs. Elizabeth Long, testified that she had seen her talking to a man about 40 years old about 5:30am near the back of 29 Hanbury Street.
-A newspaper also published the following:
+The Derby Mercury also published the following:

 “Mrs. Durrell made a statement on Wednesday to the effect that at about half-past five o’clock on the morning of the murder of Mrs. Chapman she saw a man and a woman conversing outside 29, Hanbury-street, the scene of the murder, and that they disappeared very suddenly.
 Mrs. Durrell was taken to the mortuary and identified the body of Chapman as that of the woman whom she saw in Hanbury-street.”

 Annie’s mutilated body was found at 6 am in the back yard of 29 Hanbury Street.
 It was laying between the steps and a wooden fence with her head turned towards the house.
 Her clothes had been pulled up over her waist so that her red and white striped stockings showed.
 In addition, two pills, which she took for a lung condition, part of a torn envelope, a piece of muslin, and a comb were recovered from the scene, but three brass bracelets which she had been wearing were not found and it was thought she had either pawned them, or they had been stolen.
-Newspapers printed all the gory details, with one publishing the following:
+Newspapers printed all the gory details, with the The Aberdeen Journal publishing the following: